MHT: THE NEW TERM FOR HRT

 The risks of MHT

-For combined MHT, there is a very small increased risk of breast cancer, which increases the longer you use MHT.
-This risk decreases again after stopping MHT.
-The risk might also be lower with different types of progestogen.
+For combined MHT, there is a small increased risk of breast cancer, which increases the longer you use MHT.
+This risk decreases again after stopping MHT, however, it stays elevated for at least 10 years after ceasing.
+The risk might be lower with different types of progestogen, however, more research is required to be certain about this.

 For women taking oestrogen-only MHT, the risk of breast cancer is lower than for women taking combined MHT.
 It is thought that there is either no increased risk, or a very small increased risk for these women.